-Keep in mind these were highly experienced, well trained and certified dust free contractors who were trained by the company that introduced this process to the world, Arizona Home Floors.
-If you are being quoted less, red flags should go up, you should find out more about the equipment being used, and ask for more information.
+Keep in mind these were highly experienced, well trained, and certified dust free contractors trained by the company who introduced this process to the world, Arizona Home Floors, LLC.
+If you get a lesser quote, this is a red flag should go up, you should find out more about the equipment used, and ask for more information.

-Make sure to check out some of the videos that they have made by clicking HERE
+Make sure to check out some of the videos that they have made by clicking HERE.

 How Much Does DustRam® Dustless Tile Removal Cost?

-- Is the company licensed, bonded and insured for both personal liability and workman’s compensation?
+- Is the company licensed, bonded, and insured for both personal liability and workman’s compensation?
 If they say yes, please make sure you receive a copy of all necessary documentation before booking anything or giving a deposit; they are required by law to provide proof of insurance.

 - Is this a residential home with easy access, is it a custom home with steps or a commercial building with elevators?

-- Is this a single-story home on concrete (the easiest) or is it a two-story home or basement home with possible backerboard (subfloor) removal?
+- Is this a single-story home on concrete (the easiest), or is it a two-story home or basement home with possible backerboard (subfloor) removal?